 At Culture Amp, we have also done some analyses and found a moderate relationship between participation rates and employee engagement levels.
-However, the relationship is nowhere near perfect and there does appear to be a trade-off effect above the 85-90% mark.
+However, the relationship is nowhere near perfect, and there does appear to be a trade-off effect above the 85-90% mark.

 Is 100% participation in a staff survey good?

-In fact, a 100% participation rate can be a bad sign, as it's usually accompanied by comments about coercion and a large number of missing responses or unmeaningful responses (e.g. all ‘strongly agree’ or ‘strongly disagree’).
-So, having a 100% response rate is sometimes associated with poorer quality data – and it is the quality of data that we should be focused on, not the quantity.
+In fact, a 100% participation rate can often be a bad sign, as it's usually accompanied by comments about coercion, a large number of missing responses, and/or unmeaningful responses (e.g., all “strongly agree” or “strongly disagree”).
+In that sense, having a 100% response rate is sometimes associated with poorer quality data – and it is the quality of data that we should be focused on, not the quantity.

-For that reason, employee surveys tend to aim for participation rates well above 50% (which is about the rate achieved in US elections).
-Generally, employee survey participation rates fall between the 65-85% range.
+For that reason, employee surveys tend to aim for participation rates well above 50% (the rate achieved in US elections).
+Generally, participation rates for staff surveys fall between the 65-85% range.
 These are rates that political scientists and market researchers can only dream of.

-What is a good participation rate?
+So, what is a good participation rate?

-In small companies or teams (less than 50) we should be aiming a little higher than the 65-85% range.
+In small companies or teams (less than 50), we should be aiming a little higher than the 65-85% range.
 At Culture Amp, we usually recommend an 80-90% rate to be a good minimum benchmark, as it allows us to hear from 4 out of 5 people on average.